farlee2121/DevEssentialsBlog/_posts/2021-12-31-Foundations-of-Software-Measurement.md

 tags: [Tools, Process, Quality]
 ---

-# Foundation of Team Measurement
+# Foundation of Software Measurement

 Software Engineers are differentiated from other programming disciplines by economical, repeatable, and reliable results.
 Such consistency requires measurement, data on which to make informed decisions.
 I propose that source control and work item tracking are the kernel of such process.